cochaviz/cochaviz.github.io/posts/inference-attacks-on-federated-learning.md

 *Federated Stochastic Gradient Descent* (FedSGD) and *Federated Averaging* (FedAvg).
 These use the *gradient* (the function that describes how to optimize the model) or the aforementioned parameters,
  $\theta$, of the client models respectively when communicating model updates Gu et al. (2022).
-While technical details of these algorithms are not crucial to this discussion, it is important to note that both the gradient and the weights contain embedded information about the client’s dataset (Fredrikson et al., 2015; Geiping et al., 2020).
+While the technical details of these algorithms are not crucial to this discussion, it is important to note that both the gradient and the weights contain embedded information about the client’s dataset (Fredrikson et al., 2015; Geiping et al., 2020).

 #### Vertical versus Horizontal FL